Global gambling industry in recent years

 With Macau, the US still leads the way in global gambling, with the heartland of Nevada helping out with its liberal casino industry.

-While most states have banned online gambling, many have legalized casinos, either on tribal reserves or run privately.
+While many states have banned online gambling, many have legalized casinos, either on tribal reserves or run privately.
 State lotteries exists in most US states too.

 In 2013, Nevada, New Jersey and Delaware became the first states to regulate online gaming for the first time.
 Nevada now operates online poker sites, while Delaware and New Jersey have legal online casinos and poker sites.
-Sportsbetting on the web is outlawed everywhere.
+Sportsbetting on the web is available in a few states, though remains outlawed in many.

 According to UNLV stats, commercial casino gaming revenues in the USA have been on the rise steadily for a few years: